TanmayGupta17/Games/README.md

 This Python implementation of Blackjack allows you to play against the computer in a thrilling game of strategy and luck.
 The game adheres to the traditional rules of Blackjack, offering an engaging console-based gaming experience.

 ### Features
-User Input: Players can choose to "hit" or "stand" during their turn.<br>
+_User Input_: Players can choose to "hit" or "stand" during their turn.<br>
-Card Deck: The game uses a standard deck of 52 cards, with values assigned to each card.<br>
+_Card Deck_: The game uses a standard deck of 52 cards, with values assigned to each card.<br>
-Random Deal: Cards are dealt randomly to both the player and the dealer.<br>
+_Random Deal_: Cards are dealt randomly to both the player and the dealer.<br>
-Winning Logic: The game determines the winner based on traditional Blackjack rules.<br>
+_Winning Logic_: The game determines the winner based on traditional Blackjack rules.<br>
-Balance Tracking: The game tracks the player's balance, allowing them to place bets and win or lose money based on their performance.<br>
+_Balance Tracking_: The game tracks the player's balance, allowing them to place bets and win or lose money based on their performance.<br>
-Simple Console Interface: The game provides a straightforward, text-based interface for easy interaction.<br>
+_Simple Console Interface_: The game provides a straightforward, text-based interface for easy interaction.<br>

 ### How to Play
 Start the Game: Run the Python script.<br>